 Wholesale.
 Our products go through several channels to reach the end user.
 About half of our own products reach retail stores and businesses via full-line distributors with their own delivery system.
 We distribute the other half (plus a variety of products from other manufacturers) directly to our wholesale customers through Frontier Direct (the distribution part of our business) using Federal Express or other similar carriers.
 Of our thousands of Frontier Direct customers, most are members of Frontier; members account for 90% of our wholesale sales.
 These members include natural food stores, restaurants and bakeries, health food and herb stores, co-ops, buying clubs, and schools and training centers, all of which use our products.

 Retail.
 We value our non-member, direct-to-consumer business.
-It is only three percent of our Frontier Direct sales, but the opportunity to interact with the people who use our products is invaluable.
+It is less than 1 percent of our total company sales, but the opportunity to interact with the people who use our products is invaluable.
 We can engage directly to discuss products, quality, ingredients, packaging, and other issues of importance to these individuals who are committed to a natural and organic lifestyle.
 It also gives us the opportunity for feedback regarding Frontier’s sustainability commitment and actions.
+In addition, in support of our retail partners we are working to improve our store locator on the retail site to drive consumers to purchase our products at member’s stores.

 Publishing this sustainability report is a strong statement of our commitment to communicating with our member/owners and customers, employees, suppliers, community, and other stakeholders.
 In these reports, we strive to give a balanced and accurate portrayal of our efforts to move towards a sustainable, triple bottom line (people, planet, profit) business.
 One important reason for publishing these reports is that we really want to hear from you and find out what you think of our goals, actions, and sustainability reporting.
 Just click here or on the EMAIL US button at the bottom of this or any other page to give us your feedback.